An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Examples

 In particular, the $\rho$-Laplacian\footnote{In the literature, this operator is called the $p$-Laplacian.
 However, in our notation $p:=u_x$ and thus we replace the parameter $p$ by $\rho$ in the degenerate diffusion operator, i.e., $\partial_\rho u:=(|u_x|^{\rho-2}u_x)_x$.} equation occurs when $a(u_x) = (\rho-1)|u_x|^{\rho - 2}$ and $h\equiv 0$, and thus we recover its well-known energy $E = \int_0^1 |u_x|^{\rho}/\rho \, dx$.
-Also, the mean curvature flow for one dimensional entire graphs occurs when $a(u_x) = (1 + u_x^2)^{-3/2}$ and $h\equiv 0$, and thereby we also recover the energy $E = \int_0^1 \sqrt{1+u_x^2} \, dx$.
+Also, the mean curvature flow for one dimensional graphs occurs when $a(u_x) = (1 + u_x^2)^{-3/2}$ and $h\equiv 0$, and thereby we also recover the energy $E = \int_0^1 \sqrt{1+u_x^2} \, dx$.
 This energy accounts for the perimeter of the curve, which decreases under evolution of mean curvature according to \eqref{decPLAP}.
+For a proof of infinte time blow-up (i.e. grow-up) for a mean curvature flow with a general Hamiltonian reaction of type $h(x,u)$, due to the existence of this well-known energy formula, see \cite{Chen}.
 Note that the mean curvature flow only degenerates at infinity, i.e., when $|u_x|\to \infty$, and thus we expect that an appropriate compactification of the semiflow will be described by a degenerate equation at infinity, see \cite{LappicyJu}.